• Bookies

 Given their bullpen concerns, the Philadelphia Phillies have been penciled in as a team that should go after Hader.
 Craig Kimbrel had three saves in the playoffs but with a 6.00 ERA.
 He’s a free agent entering his Age 36 season.

 Jose Alvarado was solid in his closer moments, but moving him into that position saps depth.
 For an “all-in” team, Hader makes sense.
-The question is if Philly believes they can afford both Hader and Aaron Nola, who the team just inked to a seven-year extension.
+The question is if Philly believes it can afford both Hader and veteran starter Aaron Nola, who the team brought back on a seven-year contract.

 The Los Angeles Angels and St. Louis Cardinals want to prove they can compete for a postseason berth after hugely disappointing ’23 campaigns.
 Each team has money to spend and bottom-10 bullpens that need serious updating.